kean/Nuke/README.md

 #### UICollection(Table)View

-Sometimes you need to display a collection of images, which is a quite complex task when it comes to managing which tasks are associated with which cells, cancelling and handling those tasks, etc. Nuke takes care of all the complexity for you:
+When you display a collection of images it becomes quite tedious to manage tasks associated with image cells.
+Nuke takes care of all the complexity for you:

 ```swift
 func collectionView(collectionView: UICollectionView, cellForItemAtIndexPath indexPath: NSIndexPath) -> UICollectionViewCell {